 Enhance Your Mac Experience Using These Spotlight Tips

 So, this was my list of some of the Spotlight tips and tricks you can try out on your Mac.
 Chances are that you’re already using Spotlight, and integrating these tricks into your search workflow will help you to be more productive.
 If you are looking for an upgrade from Spotlight, Alfred for macOS is just what you need.
 For most other people, Spotlight, when used with these tricks and tips can dramatically enhance the experience on your Mac.
 What do you think about these Spotlight tips and tricks?
-If you feel that I’ve missed out your favourite tip, sound off in the comments section below.
+If you feel that I’ve missed out on your favorite tip, sound off in the comments section below.